szecsi/WebGLMath/README.md

 # WebGLMath
 ### A Vector math library for WebGL programming.
 Primarily intended for graphics education, with a focused set of features.
 Coded by Laszlo Szecsi for courses at the Aquincum Institute of Technology and the Budapest University of Technology and Economics.

-The library borrows some code for matrix operations from [vector_math.js](https://github.com/Tezirg/vector_math.js), which is in turn based on [vector_math.dart](https://github.com/google/vector_math.dart).

 ## Features

 * Scalar, 2D, 3D, and 4D vector, and matrix types, with corresponding array types.